Home Georgia Health & Medical

 Free or Low Cost Medical Help For the Poor or Uninsured (Consumer-SOS)

-Includes free or low cost prescriptions and medical treatment.
+Includes free or low cost prescriptions, help with insurance premiums, co-pays and medical treatment.

 Atlanta Area Hospitals (With links)